fgm/beanstalk-munin-php/INSTALL.md

 * the fact that the `bs_*.php` plugins are listed,
 * their configuration is reported as above (values may differ),
 * fetching their values works as above (values may differ).

+### Changing the plugins shebang to adapt to the PHP distribution

+Some non-default PHP deployments use the PHP CGI version when running the `php` command, and will only use the PHP CLI version when called as `php-cli`.
+This is know to happen on some cPanel/whm configurations, frequent on shared hosting.
+This causes a problem as the CGI version emits headers by default (PHP signature and Content-Type), which `munin-node` does not expect.

+In this case, edit the shebang line on the `plugins/bs_*.php` files, replacing `php` by `php-cli`.

+On other systems (e.g. macOS), it is possible to pass arguments in the shebang, so changing `php` to `php -q` will also remove the headers if they are present, but this does *not* work on most Linux versions.